 Country music is rich in songs about faith.
 With the heart of country music located in Nashville, Tennessee, in the middle of the Bible Belt, it makes sense that so many artists would record songs about their spiritual beliefs.
-While there are far too many songs about faith within country music, we picked ten of our favorites.
+While there are far too many songs about faith within country music to count, we picked ten of our favorites.

 10. “Thy Will,” Hillary Scott and the Scott Family